Mizoram govt urges Assam for official talks concerning border dispute

 Aizawl: The Mizoram government has proposed Assam government for initiating official-level talks in mid-April on the long-standing border dispute, said state home secretary Vanlalmawia on Friday.

-Vanlalmawia said that the Mizoram government had sent a letter to Assam for the fourth time recently proposing for official-level talks before the ministerial-level talks in Guwahati.
+Vanlalmawia said that the Mizoram government had sent a letter to Assam for the fourth time recently proposing official-level talks before the ministerial-level talks in Guwahati.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 He said that Mizoram is waiting for a response from Assam.
-Moreover the authority proposed an official-level deliberations to prepare and finalise the groundwork and modalities for the subsequent ministerial-level talks.
+Moreover, the authority proposed official-level deliberations to prepare and finalize the groundwork and modalities for the subsequent ministerial-level talks.

 According to the home secretary, during the ministerial-level talks held in Aizawl on 9 August last year, mizoram government has proposed Assam for official-level talks at least three times before the fifth-round of ministerial-level talks.